Gabelli Presidential Scholars Program

 The Class of 2016 is excited to announce that www.strongmonth.org is officially live!
 Be sure to check it out to start reading "The Heart of This City: Boston Strong and Becoming Stronger" and learning about how you can remember the 2013 marathon attacks by helping this city become stronger.
 You can also join the facebook page at: www.facebook.com/strongmonth and follow on their twitter feed: https://twitter.com/strong_month

 The Class of 2016 is mentioned in a Boston Globe article about this year's Boston Marathon preparations, which highlights their social justice project.

-A glimpse into the experience of Brooke Loughrin, PSP'14, the first-ever U.S. Youth Observer at the United Nations.
+A glimpse into the experience of Brooke Loughrin, GPSP'14, the first-ever U.S. Youth Observer at the United Nations.
 Video below: